Last updated on March 20th, 2023 at 08:48 pm

 • etc. etc.

-But what we absolutely cannot deny, try as we may, is the incredible benefits of spending plenty of time outside.
+But what we absolutely cannot deny, try as we may, are all the incredible benefits of spending time with nature.
 All of us, not just our kids, need to soak up the outdoors as much as possible.

 - Best source of Vitamin D. Supplements have nothing on sunshine.
 Vitamin D is incredibly important for preventing chronic diseases and even reducing certain cancer risks!
 With all-natural vitamin D, you’ll also strengthen your bones, prevent diabetes, and lower your risk of developing Alzheimer’s.